jseppi/planet-homework/README.md

 For requests that are out of bounds of the COG data, returns a blank (transparent) PNG.

+This route relies primarily on [`rio-tiler`](https://cogeotiff.github.io/rio-tiler/) for extracting the requested tile image from the imagery COG.

 #### GET `/tracts/{z}/{x}/{y}.json`

 ✅ - Required